silinternational/wecarry-api/CONTRIBUTING.md

 Remote debugging with a compatible IDE is possible using the `delve` container.
 It does not have buffalo file watching capability, so any code changes will not be possible without a rebuild.

-Set up in GoLand is as simple as ading a Run/Debug Configuration.
+Set up in GoLand is as simple as adding a Run/Debug Configuration.
 Use type "Go Remote" and use default settings (host: localhost, port: 2345, on disconnect: ask).

 To begin debugging, run `make debug`.
 This kills the `buffalo` container and starts the `debug` container.
 Once the app build is finished, click the debug button on the GoLand toolbar.